 The organisation works in Bolivia to help people with disabilities get decent jobs and improve their inclusion in society.
 In the municipality of El Alto, in the west of the country, it runs training sessions for professional inclusion staff on both organisational and technical aspects.

 Bolivia, like the other South American countries, is particularly vulnerable to natural disasters.
 The country is highly exposed to earthquakes, floods and volcanic eruptions.
 HI has previously provided support to local authorities and members of civil protection services to ensure that they take the most vulnerable into account in earthquake preparedness plans.

-Bolivia is one of the poorest countries in Latin America, and people with disabilities are not sufficiently integrated in society.
+Bolivia is one of the poorest countries in Latin America, and people with disabilities are not sufficiently integrated into society.